nordic-rse/nordic-rse.github.io/content/about/membership.md

    is evolving.

-### How Do I Sign Up?
+### How it works:

 To become a member you need to
  - register by filling out the [membership form](https://forms.gle/FXdTv2mtBn53gHxx9).
  - pay the membership fee.
 See the [instructions](/about/membership-fee).

+**Duration**:
-The membership fee needs to be paid after each annual meeting.
+ - Your membership expires after each annual meeting.
 To be exact, the membership fee expires at the end of October each year.

 ### Mailing List